 MetaTrader trading platforms are not available at eToro.
 The trades are executed through its proprietary web and mobile trading platform.
 The customer support service is average as no phone numbers are available for customer support.
 The support representatives can be reached out via chat.
 Queries can also be solved by raising a ticket on the website, app, and trading platform.

-eToro is ideal for beginners as there is user-friendly social trading and copy trading account.
+eToro is ideal for beginners as there is a user-friendly social trading and copy trading account.
 Cryptocurrencies can also be bought and staked at eToro.
 There are various research, education, and analysis tools that are useful for new as well as experienced traders.

 IC Markets is an ASIC regulated forex broker in Australia.
 They are issuer of their products but don’t operate a dealing desk.
 But they offer low spread and commission-only based forex and CFD trading accounts.
 IC Markets also allow opening the account with AUD and 9 other currencies as the base currency.